DataMigrators/cpd-docs.mettleci.io/source-markdown/executing-a-datastage-test-case.md

 1. Click the **Test cases** icon to open up the test cases side panel.
 1. Click the run icon alongside the name of the test case you wish to invoke.

-This will bring you to the test case editor which suports the following functions:
+This will bring you to the test case editor which supports the following functions:

 * [Inspecting your test case JSON specification](test-specification-format.md)
 * [Editing input and output metadata](#editing-metadata)